Rees Roberts + Partners LLP50 Warren St., nr. Church St.; 212-587-3371; reesroberts.com

 Sandra Nunnerley, Inc.41 E. 57th St., nr.
 Madison Ave.; 212-826-0539; nunnerley.com

-Trained in the art world, Nunnerley creates rooms that are warm and comfortable, incorporating clever interplays of color and texture.
-For instance, a Fifth Avenue residence featured polished marble floors and raw-silk-covered walls.
+Trained in the art world, Nunnerley creates rooms that are warm and comfortable, with clever interplays of color and texture.
+One Fifth Avenue residence featured marble floors and raw-silk-covered walls.

 Sara Bengur Interiors455 W. 23rd St., nr.
 Tenth Ave., Ste.
 1D; 212-226-8796; sarabengur.com

 Bengur is a maximalist, known for layering patterns and colors and for extravagant combinations of old and new textiles.
-“The more you can design a space with one-of-a-kind objects, the better,” she says, and she’s willing to do the legwork to find vintage fabrics and out-of-the-ordinary pieces, adding her own fabric designs to the mix.
+She’s willing to do the legwork to find vintage fabrics and out-of-the-ordinary pieces, adding her own fabric designs to the mix.

 Sara Story Design54 Thompson St., nr.
 Broome St., Ste.
 202; 212-228-6007; sarastorydesign.com

 Story’s mix of materials, shapes, and colors brims with energy and surprises.
-While her designs are rooted in functionality, she incorporates whimsical touches like unusual lighting fixtures and colorful contemporary artwork by Yoshitomo Nara and Cecily Brown.
+While her designs are rooted in functionality, she introduces whimsical touches like unusual lighting fixtures and colorful contemporary artwork by Yoshitomo Nara and Cecily Brown.